The best bridge camera in 2025: ultra-zoom cameras for far off subjects

 The aptly named bridge camera bridges the gap between DSLRs and compact cameras.
 They have bigger bodies, non-interchangeable lenses with massive zoom ranges, and small(ish) sensors.
 When bridge cameras first came out, they had really small 1/2.3-inch sensors, like the kind you find in the best point-and-shoot cameras.

-However, these days brands such as Sony, Panasonic, and Canon make bridge cameras that have a larger, 1-inch sensor.
-They offer better image quality and better low-light performance but these features come at a price.
+Sadly, this now the case today.
+Brands such as Sony, Panasonic, and Canon made bridge cameras with larger, 1-inch sensor offering better image quality and better low-light performance – but now these all seem to have been discontinued.

 Is a bridge camera good for wildlife photography?

-Bridge cameras can be excellent tools for wildlife photography.
+Bridge cameras can be some of the best cameras for wildlife photography.
 The incredible zoom range they offer means they are fantastic all-in-one tools that go from close-ups shots in one instant to telephoto shots the next – making them more flexible than any DSLR or mirrorless camera setup, even if you could afford the equivalent lenses.

 The only thing to be aware of is the sensor size of bridge cameras.
-Because they tend to top out at 1-inch, they simply can't offer the same resolution, fidelity or performance.
+Because all the current models use a small 1/2.3 in sensor, they simply can't offer the same resolution, fidelity or performance.
 If you want to blow your pictures up into huge prints, especially working in low light, a traditional camera will offer better quality.
 But for online use, social media sharing and photo books, bridge cameras are very formidable.

 What is the best bridge camera brand?

 Most of the big brands make bridge cameras, and they all offer good performance – so it really depends on what you're looking for.
-The Sony RX10 IV is considered to boast the best image quality, Panasonic's bridge cameras possess all-around performance, while Nikon's P1000 and P950 are the best in terms of zoom range.
+The Sony RX10 IV was considered to boast the best image quality – but is no longer sold in most places, so it no longer makes into our list of recommendations as has effectively been discontinued.
+Nikon probably makes the best quality bridge cameras around today with the P1100 and P950 offering the best zoom ranges to boot.

 How we test the best bridge cameras